Where and when is IndianaMoM?

 IndianaMoM is a large-scale dental clinic that provides free oral health care to patients of all ages who cannot otherwise afford or access care.
 MoM events across America have helped more than 135,000 patients and have provided nearly $76 million in free dental services since 2000.

-The first IndianaMOM event was held April 24-25, 2015 and the second event was held May 12-13, 2017.
+The first IndianaMoM event was held in 2015 and the second event was held in May 2017.
 Those first two events provide a great example of what to expect at our 2019 event: